-Pennsylvania is strict on their hunting law on Sundays.
-Only small game are allowed or catching animals with traps that have been placed there, you are also allowed to reset the traps if that is needed.
-There have been a lot of lawsuits against Pennsylvania took place by hunters.
-The state did not follow through or change their opinion on the case.
+Pennsylvania is strict on its hunting law on Sundays.
+Only small games are allowed or catching animals with traps that have been placed there, you are also allowed to reset the traps if that is needed.
+There have been a lot of lawsuits against Pennsylvania taken place by hunters.
+The state did not follow through or change its opinion on the case.

 (No bow hunting allowed in Pennsylvania on Sundays)

 West Virginia allows hunting on private land ONLY, “you can not hunt on private land after 5. a.m without a written concept without the written consent of the landowner provided the county holds an election to let residents determine if Sunday hunting will be allowed on private land only. “